21b01a0539/LLM-Projects/README.md

 # LLM-Projects
-Simple projects using large language models
+Simple projects using large language models such as openai,google gemini pro